Murder of Holly Piirainen

 Holly Kristen Piirainen (January 19, 1983 – August 5, 1993) was a 10-year-old American murder victim from Grafton, Massachusetts.
 She and her brother had been visiting their grandparents in Sturbridge, Massachusetts when Holly was murdered.
+Her murder remains unsolved.

 Disappearance

 Prior to her disappearance Piirainen and her family were staying at a family-owned lakefront cottage in Sturbridge.
-Piirainen and her brother had gone to a neighbor's house to see puppies.
+Piirainen and her 5-year-old brother, Zach, walked a short distance to a neighbor's house to see puppies.
 Her brother had returned to the cottage where the grandparents lived, but Piirainen did not.

 Her father last saw Piirainen at 11:45 am prior to the siblings leaving to look at the puppies and reported her missing when she did not return.
 While waiting for police the family began to search for her and were aided by local and state police, sheriff's departments and units from Connecticut and Rhode Island.
 One of Piirainen's shoes was found by the side of a road.

 Searching for Piirainen took two months.
 On October 23, 1993, Piirainen's remains were found by hunters in Brimfield, Massachusetts.
+Due to the advanced state of decomposition, the cause of death and whether Piirainen was sexually assaulted could not be determined.
 The killer still has not been found.

 Investigation

 Many investigators have theorized that the abduction of Piirainen was random as very few people knew that the family was in the area, and fewer knew that the children would be looking at puppies that day.

+Hampden County District Attorney Anthony Gulluni announced on Oct.
+23, 2025, that his office will conduct a Forensic Investigative Genetic Genealogy event to generate new leads in the case through DNA.
+"DNA collected from crime-scene evidence can be compared against publicly available genealogy databases to identify distant relatives of unknown suspects," he said in a press release.
+He acknowledged in a Facebook post that his office had DNA collected from the crime scene that had not been connected to anyone.

+On Feb.
+1, 2023, the Hampden DA's office held a press conference requesting more information regarding a T-shirt gathered as evidence in 1993 "in the vicinity" of where Holly was discovered in Brimfield.
+It is a white tank top style printed with the word BOSTON on it.
+District Attorney Gulluni said his office is interested in finding out who owned the shirt.

 Fellow Massachusetts resident Molly Bish disappeared on June 27, 2000, while working as a lifeguard on Comins Pond in Warren, Massachusetts.
 Her body was also found in a wooded area in Hampden County on June 9, 2003, 5 mi from her family home.
 Police considered the possibility that the two cases could be related.
-A former Springfield resident, David Pouliot, is considered a person of interest in both cases.
+As of October 2025 no evidence has been revealed supporting this theory.

 It was discovered that Bish had written a letter to Holly Piirainen's family following Holly's disappearance.
 This is an excerpt from Molly Bish's letter: